 Missed in-class or late work will only be accepted at the discretion of the instructor.
 If accepted, a penalty of up to 10 percentage points per day late may be assessed.
-This includes participation; if you miss class, you obviously cannot participate in discussions or other class activities, and will lose participation points.

 Classroom Protocol

 PARTICIPATION is required from all students-there is no room for wallflowers in this class.
 If you're a shy student, take this course as a challenge and opportunity to build your confidence and public-speaking skills.
 We all say something "wrong" or that makes us feel "stupid" sometimes-so what?
 It's not the end of the world.
 It's often, in fact, how we learn, and we are all learning and developing as readers and writers together.
 We will work collaboratively, helping one another to improve our skills.
 We will not judge but support one another, even as we debate controversial issues, evaluate one another's performances, and critique one another's arguments-all for our mutual betterment.